KLLE

-KLLE (107.9 FM) is a commercial radio station licensed to North Fork, California, and broadcasting in the Fresno metropolitan area.
-It is known as "La Picosa" and is owned by the Latino Media Network, airing a Regional Mexican radio format.
-It carries Los Angeles Dodgers games in Spanish during the baseball season.
-It airs a syndicated morning show, "Al Aire Con El Terrible" from KLAX-FM Los Angeles.
+KLLE (107.9 FM) is a commercial radio station licensed to North Fork, California, United States. and serving the Fresno metropolitan area.
+It is known as "La Picosa" and is owned by the Latino Media Network, airing a Regional Mexican format, carrying Los Angeles Dodgers games in Spanish during the baseball season.
+KLLE's transmitter is sited off of Teaford Saddle Road in Oakhurst.

-KLLE is a Class B1 FM station.
-It has an effective radiated power (ERP) of 1,750 watts.
-The transmitter tower is off Teaford Saddle Road in Oakhurst.